Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 Placing the Help Button Top Right

 The popupHelp control can be customized to suit various situations.
-As well as editing the help text, you can easily change the position of the help text box relative to the ? button.
+As well as editing the help text, you can easily change the position of the help text box relative to the ? button by editing the popupHelp to position the ? at the top right and then adjust the pushZero in the SliderWithHelp drawing to position the whole popupHelp to the right.

 Conclusion